 In an emergency, people who are ill or injured and their families may be unable to communicate important medical information to emergency services personnel.
 This service lets first responders know about medical conditions, medications, and who to contact in case of emergencies.

-Caregivers Nova Scotia offers a 2-hour workshop, Safe Medicines for Seniors and Caregivers, which reviews the safe use, storage and disposal of medicines.
+Caregivers Nova Scotia offers a free Safe Medicines for Seniors and Caregivers workshop which reviews the safe use, storage, and disposal of medicines.
 This workshop is delivered with a community pharmacist.
 Please call Caregivers Nova Scotia for information on a workshop near you.

 - recognizing that there is a problem that needs medical attention

 - scheduling an appointment with the doctor or nurse practitioner

 - driving your care recipient to the appointment, or making arrangements for other transportation

 - remembering symptoms or other facts while at the visit